FrancoStino/commit-pieces-ai/README.md

 This extension contributes the following settings:

--   Model: You can select the model from the plugin configuration:
+-   Model: You can select the model from the plugin configuration (Cloud or Local):
+    > ##### Local Models
+    >
+    > For local models, actually you need to download the model from the Pieces for Developers app.
+Automatically the extension will check if the model is downloaded and if not.

 <table>
     <thead>